 - 4 oz (114g) full-fat cream cheese, softened to room temperature

-- Add the filling: Roll the dough out into a 18x10 inch rectangle.
-Spread the softened butter evenly on top.
+- Add the filling: Spread softened butter evenly on top of the rolled-out dough.
 Combine the brown sugar, cinnamon, and spices into a small bowl.
 Sprinkle all over the top.
 Roll it up tightly.
-Using a very sharp knife, cut into 101-12 pieces, about 1.5 inches each.
-Arrange rolls into a greased 9-inch or 11x7 inch pan.
+Using a very sharp knife, cut into 10-12 even rolls.
+Arrange rolls in the prepared pan.

 - Preheat oven to 350°F (177°C).

 - Make the icing: Using a handheld or stand mixer fitted with a paddle or whisk attachment, beat the softened cream cheese in a medium bowl on medium speed until smooth.
 Add the maple syrup and milk and beat on high until smooth.
-Add the confectioners’ sugar and beat on medium speed until creamy.
-Drizzle over warm cinnamon rolls.
-Rolls taste best served on the same day, though they remain fresh for one day covered tightly at room temperature.
-Unglazed rolls freeze well up to 2 months.
+Add the confectioners’ sugar (and cinnamon, if using) and beat on medium speed until creamy.
+Spread on warm cinnamon rolls.

-Overnight: Prepare the rolls through step 3.
-Instead of allowing the cut rolls to rise in a warm environment in step 4, place the pan into the fridge and allow the rolls to rest for up to 14 hours before baking.
-When it’s time to bake the next day, allow the rolls to come up to room temperature and rise for 1 hour on the counter, or until almost doubled in size.
+- Overnight Instructions: Prepare the rolls through step 6.
+Instead of allowing the cut rolls to rise in a warm environment in step 7, place the pan in the refrigerator and allow the rolls to rest for up to 14 hours before baking.
+When it’s time to bake the next day, bring the rolls to room temperature and rise for 1 hour on the counter, or until almost doubled in size.
 Then bake as directed.